Tucson Wills and Trusts Attorneys

 Our attorneys at Goldstein & Scopellite, PC, will be pleased to discuss your desires and work with you one-on-one.
 We will take the time that is necessary to create a Will and estate plan that will meet your needs, and we won’t give you a “boiler-plate” document that one could buy on the Internet and won’t meet your needs and may not even be enforceable.
 Keep in mind, in Texas we do not file Wills or Trusts.
 Therefore, you may not ever know that your Will or Trust is not enforceable until your loved one(s) tries to enforce it later on.
 At Goldstein & Scopellite, PC, we will make sure that this does not happen.
 We will place an emphasis on personal service, and we will work diligently with you to make sure that we meet your needs in distributing your assets to your loved one(s).
 We also draft and execute husband and wife Wills and family Trusts.
 At Goldstein & Scopellite, PC, we make sure that the needs of our valued clients are met.
 In conjunction with drafting Wills and Trusts, our firm can also assist you in drafting Durable Powers of Attorney, Health Care Powers of Attorney, and Directives to Physicians that clearly define your wishes.

 Asset protection is critical in today’s day and age, especially since technology permeates nearly every facet of our lives.
-One of the best ways to protect your assets today and into the future is through the creation of a Trust; transferring your property into the Trust; and then, managing the Trust properly.
+One of the best ways to protect your assets today and into the future is through the creation of a Trust; transferring your property into the Trust; Protecting your pet in a Pet Trust, Protecting your guns and the transfer of your guns through a Gun Trust and then, managing the Trust properly.
 A Trust, although complex to begin, can add simplicity to your life and can continue to be a benefit to your loved ones later on.
 The estate planning attorneys at Goldstein & Scopellite, PC, are very experienced in contracts and the drafting of both revocable and irrevocable Trusts and living Trusts.

 When we draft your Trust, we will ask important questions, gather all of your financial and property documents, and then draft your family’s Trust to meet your goals and to make sure that your wealth is protected and the grantor’s intent is carried forward through the Trust instrument.
 We listen and understand what it is that you want to be done.
 We will also make sure that your assets that can pass will pass to the appropriate designated heirs and beneficiaries.